 When it comes to crocodiles, the Northern Territory Government takes your safety seriously, but ultimately how you behave around crocodile habitats is your responsibility.
 It must be assumed that any body of water in the Top End may contain large and potentially dangerous crocodiles.

-The Northern Territory Government Parks and Wildlife Service actively manages saltwater crocodiles to reduce the risk of crocodile attack across the Top End, with the exception of Australian Government controlled lands such as Kakadu National Park.
+The Northern Territory Government Parks and Wildlife Commission actively manages saltwater crocodiles to reduce the risk of crocodile attack across the Top End, with the exception of Australian Government controlled lands such as Kakadu National Park.

 In the Top End, many people live and participate in recreation activities in and near waterways.
 People need to be CROCWISE and know how to enjoy the waters in safety.